zchee/neovim-wiki/FAQ.md

 Build type: Release
 ```

-If it reports `Build type: Debug` and you're building Neovim from source, see [Building Neovim#optimized-builds](Building-Neovim#optimized-builds).<br/>
+If it reports `Build type: Debug` and you're building Neovim from source, see [Building Neovim#optimized-builds](Building-Neovim#optimized-builds).
-If you're using a third-party package, please inform the maintainer.

 ### Colors aren't displayed correctly